-Gina McCarthy will give the Keynote Address for our 2018 climate change conference.
-This Keynote Address is part of the Ann F. Baum Women and Leadership Speaker Series
+Former EPA Administrator Gina McCarthy gave the Keynote Address for our 2018 climate change conference.
+This Keynote Address was part of the Ann F. Baum Women and Leadership Speaker Series.

 Gina McCarthy, EPA Administrator under President Obama